Akash642-eng/devops-cicd-automation/README.md

 This project demonstrates **how I built a complete CI/CD pipeline from scratch**, starting with a simple Python app and culminating in a **live, deployed application** using GitHub, Jenkins, Docker, and AWS.

+I built an end-to-end CI/CD pipeline using GitHub Actions for CI and Jenkins for CD.
+The application is Dockerized and deployed automatically on a Linux server.
+I also handled issues like Docker permissions, Jenkins workspace corruption, Docker cache problems, and AWS security configuration.

 This README explains **everything step by step**.

 ---